Kentico/xperience-by-kentico-algolia/docs/Custom-index-strategy.md

 In our example an `ArticlePage` web page item has a `ArticlePageArticle` field which represents a reference to related reusable content items that contain the full article content.
 We include content from the reusable item in our indexed web page, so changes to the reusable item should result in the index being updated for the web page item.

-All items returned from either `FindItemsToReindex` method will be passed to `Task<IEnumerable<JObject>?> MapToAlgoliaJObjectsOrNull(IIndexEventItemModel algoliaPageItem)` for indexing.
+All items returned from either `FindItemsToReindex` method will be passed to `Task<IEnumerable<JObject>> MapToAlgoliaJObjectsOrNull(IIndexEventItemModel algoliaPageItem)` for indexing.

 ```csharp
 public class ExampleSearchIndexingStrategy : DefaultAlgoliaIndexingStrategy